 The Cultural Quarter of Warrington is to the south of the town centre, close to Palmyra Square and Warrington Bank Quay Station.
 Here you'll find a number of arts venues, including the Parr Hall concert venue and the neighbouring Pyramid, which stages comedy shows, plays and dance.
 Also within the Cultural Quarter is the Warrington Museum and Art Gallery, which shares a building with Warrington Central Library.

 When it comes to sport, Warrington is very much a Rugby League town, and local heroes the Warrington Wolves play at the modern Halliwell Jones Stadium north of the town centre.
-Warrington Wolves play in the Super League, a competition than runs from February to October.
+Warrington Wolves play in the Super League, a competition that runs from February to October.
 The atmosphere at the stadium is always electric, but never more so than when local rivals Widnes, St Helens or Wigan come to town.